muhsinaldemir/reactions-for-github-issues/README.md

 6. Click load unpacked and select dist folder in the prompt that is displayed
 7. The extension should now be loaded, go to a Github issue page and see the project in action

 Also whenever you make changes to the extension code, go back to the Extensions page (chrome://extensions) and click the reload link (circle arrow) under the extension entry.
-Otherwise you changes will not be updated in the extension.
+Otherwise your changes will not be updated in the extension.

 ## Optimizing Emoji Weights